maxehmookau/k8s-learning/overview.md

 Deployments are controllers of replication sets (see above) and pods.
 Can deploy different versions and see deployment history (I think.)

+### Service

+Provides a private IP address for connecting to containers inside pods.
+Pods may come and go but the service the containers provide should be available.

+### Health Check

+Define on a pod how to determine if a pod is healthy.
+You can define a HTTP endpoint to find out if a pod is healthy.

 ## Tools

 ### kubectl